dshavoc/aiml-assignment-5.1/README.md

 > * There is higher coupon acceptance by the wealthy (over \$100k) and the lower-middle class brackets, and less by the upper-middle class brackets and the bracket below \$12.5k.
 >    * The large numbers of acceptance by wealthy may owe to sample bias: more respondents in that open-ended category than in the narrower ones.
 > * The upper-middle class doesn't seem to use as many coupons.

+# Next Steps and Recommendations

+There are many facets of this data unexplored.
+The brief inquiries made and presented here barely scratch the surface.

+The guided analysis asked questions about very specific combinations of data, and some of the independent analysis asked similarly specific questions.
+In an exhaustive analysis, these questions should be generalized to draw conclusions on the full granularity of the data, rather than merely a threshold (e.g. "those who went to a bar 4+ times") which bins the already-coarse data now into two classes.
+That thresholding may yield complete inferences if the data is linear--however it's clear from the findings of "Coupons to an upscale restaurant by income and time of day" that driver behavior is not linearly related to time of day nor income (the former is obvious, the latter is more nuanced).

+Care should be given to reading very carefully the meaning of the data.
+And, specifically, what's missing from the data.
+It would appear, for example, that cold weather is bad for coupon acceptance.
+However, the data may have been collected in a warmer environment where the audience disengages in colder temperatures.
+Behavior may change dramatically if similar data were gathered in a different environment.
+But given the conditions of this data, it may also be worth investigating the most effective advertising strategies during cold weather, rather than merely writing off cold weather as a bad time to advertise.
+Such could realize outsized gains, if the competition writes off cold weather.
+Repeat the question for other non-ideal factors such as weather, education, occupation.